-What We Know About the Possible Hate Crime Investigation of the El Paso Shooting
+Everything We Know About the Possible Hate Crime Investigation in the El Paso Shooting

 That man is 21-year-old Patrick Crusius, who is not from El Paso, but from the Dallas suburb of Allen, Texas.

 Twenty people were killed and 26 others wounded in the shooting at a Walmart packed with up to 3,000 people about 10:45 a.m. on Saturday.
-The shooting at the border city, which as one of the lowest murder rates in the country, sparked an outpouring of condolences from across the United States and Mexico––including from President Donald Trump.
+The shooting at the border city, which has one of the lowest murder rates in the country, sparked an outpouring of condolences from across the United States and Mexico––including from President Donald Trump and presidential candidate and El Paso native Beto O’Rourke.

 Shortly after the shooting, a four-page manifesto expressing hatred of Hispanic immigrants and detailing a plan for an attack began to circulate online.
 It had been posted on an online message board that is popular with followers of conspiracy theories, including QAnon.
 Officials have not yet confirmed whether it is the same manifesto they are investigating.

-During the press conference where Allen announced the possible hate-crime motive for the shooting, Texas Gov. Greg Abbott didn’t mention that angle, and instead talked about mental health and his actions in response to the May 2018 shooting at Santa Fe High School outside Houston that left 10 dead and 10 wounded.
+During the press conference where Allen announced the possible hate-crime motive for the shooting, Texas Gov. Greg Abbott talked instead about mental health and his actions in response to the May 2018 shooting at Santa Fe High School outside Houston that left 10 dead and 13 hurt.

-But Abbott later addressed the hate crime allegations directly Saturday night, telling El Paso TV station KVIA, “This is disgusting.
+Abbott later addressed the hate crime allegations directly Saturday night, telling El Paso TV station KVIA, “This is disgusting.
 Intolerable.
 And it’s not Texan.
 And we are going to aggressively prosecute it both as capital murder but also as a hate crime.
 Which is exactly what it appears to be, without having seen all the evidence yet, I don’t want to get ahead of the evidence.

 “But we have to be very very clear that conduct like this, thoughts like this, actions like this, crimes like this are not who or what Texas is and will not be accepted here.”